Derek West (baseball)

-Derek John West (born December 2, 1996) is an American professional baseball pitcher for the Houston Astros organization.
+Derek John West (born December 2, 1996) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.

-Career
+Amateur career

 West attended University High School in Orange City, Florida.
 As a junior, he tore his hamstring playing for the school's basketball team, and was told that he would not play baseball again; the pain went away after eight weeks and he was able to continue playing.
 He transferred to Trinity Christian Academy in Deltona, Florida, in 2014.
 His fastball reached 94 mph as a senior.
 He committed to attend the University of Pittsburgh to play college baseball for the Pittsburgh Panthers.

 West missed his freshman year due to recovery from Tommy John surgery and his sophomore year due to surgery to repair his anterior and posterior cruciate ligaments in his right knee.
-In 2018, he had a 3.24 earned run average (ERA) and 47 strikeouts in 50 innings pitched.
+In 2018, he had a 3.24 earned run average (ERA) and 47 strikeouts in 50 innings pitched, and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 The Atlanta Braves selected West in the 28th round of the 2018 MLB draft.
 He opted not to sign so that he could return to Pittsburgh for his senior year.
 In 2019, he had a 3.82 ERA and 82 strikeouts in 68 1/3 innings.